Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

-Since both the square root and the natural logarithm exhibit derivatives exceeding 1 when $\mathcal{J} \ll 1$, they have the potential to accelerate convergence.
-We demonstrate this by training three identical networks with different loss functions, namely $\mathcal{J}, \mathcal{J}_{1/2}, \mathcal{J}_{\log}$.
+In a similar light, we can examine the impact of utilizing the modified versions of the loss function discussed in section \ref{sec:loss_function}.
+To this end, we train three identical networks with different loss functions, namely $\mathcal{J}, \mathcal{J}_{1/2}, \mathcal{J}_{\log}$.
 We use the standard BFGS algorithm in order to isolate the impact of the loss function modifications from that of the BFGS modifications.

-When $\mathcal{J} > 1$ the loss function modifications could have the opposite effect, i.e. decelerate convergence because of the decreased slope of $\mathcal{J}_g$.
+When $\mathcal{J} > 1$, the loss function modifications could decelerate convergence because of the decreased slope of $\mathcal{J}_g$.
 To prevent this, we utilize $\mathcal{J}_g$ exclusively during the BFGS phase of training, while maintaining the use of $\mathcal{J}$ during the Adam stage.
-Figure \ref{fig:dipole_quadrupole_loss_modifications} illustrates the effect of the loss function modifications on convergence.
+The right panel of figure \ref{fig:loss_comparison} illustrates the effect of the loss function modifications on convergence.
 Please observe that, for comparison purposes, we represent the standard MSE loss $\mathcal{J}$ in the plot, while the actual training has been conducted using the corresponding $\mathcal{J}_g$.
 We achieve an improvement of roughly two orders of magnitude by evaluating the loss through a monotonic function $g$, everything else being equal. $\mathcal{J}_{\log}$ converges slightly faster than $\mathcal{J}_{1/2}$ because its slope is steeper close to the minimum.
-This enhancement becomes more evident when examining the relative error norms of the PDE solution $\mathcal{P}$ and its derivatives, as presented in table \ref{tab:dipole_quadrupole_error_norms_loss_modifications}.
+This enhancement becomes more evident when examining the relative error norms of the PDE solution $\mathcal{P}$ and its derivatives, as presented in table \ref{tab:errors_LGS}.